 But I promise that this Baked Parmesan Summer Veggies recipe is an amazing summer side dish that you won’t mind eating repeatedly…straight on into the fall, since that’s where we’re headed soon.
 In fact, I think you’re going to LOVE it!❤️

 P.S.
-Have any recipe requests for this fall and winter?
-I’m in Enthusiastic Planning Mode right now and I’d love to hear what you’d love to see!?
+Summer vegetable recipes are still in full swing!
+But do you have any recipe requests for this fall and winter?
+I’m in Enthusiastic Planning Mode right now and I’d love to hear what you’d love to see!

 Helpful Tips, Tricks, & Equipment